galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 *[Slides](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Minevich.pdf), Video*

 Whole genome sequencing (WGS) is the fastest and most cost effective way to map causal mutations in model organisms such as *C. elegans*.
 Our lab has previously developed single step SNP mapping strategies coupled with whole genome sequencing ([Doitsidou et al. 2010](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0015435)) as well as software analysis tools for mutant genome sequence analysis (MAQGene, [Bigelow et al. 2009](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2854518/?tool=pubmed)).
 In an effort to take advantage of the cloud and many freely available open source tools, we've adapted our mutant genome sequence analysis pipeline to run on Galaxy.
 Our pipeline uses custom Python scripts to provide greatly improved mutant mapping tools and relies on the NGS Toolbox in Galaxy, [GATK Tools](http://www.nature.com/ng/journal/v43/n5/abs/ng.806.html), and [snpEff](http://snpeff.sourceforge.net).
 In addition to allowing for pinpoint mapping of causal mutations in *C. elegans* using any mapping strain, we also support similar mapping strategies for other model organisms that can be crossed to mapping strains.
 An alternate mapping strategy whereby mutants are backcrossed to their starting strain ([Zuryn, et al. 2010](http://www.genetics.org/content/186/1/427.full)) is also supported.
-The !CloudMap pipeline provides a set of best practices for mapping causal mutations and also facilitates the cataloguing and sharing of WGS variant data among model organism communities that use the tool.
+The CloudMap pipeline provides a set of best practices for mapping causal mutations and also facilitates the cataloguing and sharing of WGS variant data among model organism communities that use the tool.

 Correspondence to [mailto:gm2123 AT columbia DOT edu](gm2123 AT columbia DOT edu) (G.M.) or [mailto:or38 AT columbia DOT edu](or38 AT columbia DOT edu) (O.H.)